-Yesterday, 6 Qgiv staff members shared experiences they had with nonprofits that made a lasting impression on them.
-Today, we thought we’d share how your nonprofit can follow their examples.
+Six Qgiv staff members shared experiences they had with nonprofits that made a lasting impression on them.
+We thought we’d share how your nonprofit can follow their examples.

 “The CEO of Best Friends Animal Society left me a voicemail thanking me for my contribution.
-That was a pretty big deal — they’re gigantic.” -Sarah Sebastian, Product Content Manager
+That was a pretty big deal — they’re gigantic.” -Sarah Sebastian, Director of Brand Communications

 In the 1990s, getting an email was so much more exciting than getting a phone call.
 Today, that’s different.
 Emails are easy to automate, and they feel less personal than a phone call.
 Taking a few minutes to call a donor will make a big impression on them.